Grand Rapids Colored Athletics: History

 During, the early 1930s Grand Rapids had several African American semipro baseball teams.
 The Fineis Oil Giants, the Dixie Gas Giants, the Pere Marquette Giants, and the Chicky Bar Giants all played in the Grand Rapids area from 1931 to 1937.
 None of the teams, though, lasted for more than couple of years before disbanding.
 In 1938, with a lack an African American baseball teams in Grand Rapids, Elster reorganized the Colored Athletics.
 Throughout the 1940s, Elster and the Colored Athletics continued to play across western Michigan.
 Several communities celebrated "Jess Elster Day" when the Colored Athletics were in town, and in the mid-1940s the two Grand Rapids newspapers began to refer to Elster as "Grand Rapids' Mr. Baseball."
 The team's last winning season with Elster as their skipper came in 1946.
 During the that season, the Athletics had 38 wins and 21 losses.
 They were also runners up to the Michigan Semipro Championship.
-They were beaten that year by the St. Jospeh Autos.
+They were beaten that year by the St. Joseph Autos.
 The Autos team featured four former major league players: Roy Henshaw, Al Piechota, Ernie Rudolph, and Benny McCoy.
 Interest in the Athletics began to wane as newer baseball teams emerged in the second half of the 1940s.
 The Grand Rapids Chicks of the All-American Professional Girls Baseball League, the Grand Rapids Jets, a minor league affiliate of the Chicago Cubs, and the newly formed Grand Rapids Black Sox all drew spectators and fans away from the fifty year old club.

 At the end of the 1950 season, Jess Elster, the long-time manager of the Colored Athletics died.
 The team, though, continued to play into the late 1950s.
 In 1955, the Colored Athletics played several games against the newly formed Sullivan Furniture Baseball Club.
 The Sullivans would go on to win four National Baseball Congress semipro championships over the next three decades.
 Future Baseball Hall of Fame pitcher and Grand Rapids native, Jim Kaat, played against the Athletics in Grand Rapids during the 1950s as a teenager.
 The Grand Rapids Press reported in late August 1956 that the Colored Athletics were to face the Sullivans at Valley Field.
 The team's record up to that point was 17 wins and 3 losses.
 After 1956, reports of the team's games are spars.
 The team played in 1957 and took the field in 1958 for the last time.